NethServer/docs/administrator-manual/en/installation.rst

     Type the host name and domain in which the server will operate (e.g. :samp:`server.mycompany.com`).

-    *Note:* Domain name can only contain letters, numbers and the dash.
+    Domain name should only contain letters, numbers and the dash.

 IP Address